 You’re probably reading all this and thinking how expensive it must be.
 Well, the good news is that it’s really not as expensive as you might think, especially when you think about what you’re getting thrown into the package.

-Land-based breaks can be extremely expensive during July and August, and unless you hire a car and battle with traffic, you’re only seeing one place.
+Land-based breaks can be costly during July and August, and unless you hire a car and battle with traffic, you only see one place.
 With a sailing holiday, you’re moving around, seeing things you would never have seen otherwise, probably for roughly the same price.
-Cruise ships can also be quite high priced during the peak summer months.
+Cruise ships can also be quite high-priced during the peak summer months.

-Sailing in Croatia is a very cost-effective way to travel in the Mediterranean and one which will allow you to see authenticity, rather than tourism.
-Of course, you should shop around for dates and companies, and try and find the best option for your needs, to cut your costs here and there too.
+Sailing in Croatia is a very cost-effective way to travel in the Mediterranean and one which will allow you to see authenticity rather than tourism.
+Of course, you should shop around for dates and companies and try and find the best option for your needs to cut your costs here and there.

 If all of this sounds up your alley, then book a trip today!

 Are there any other reasons to choose sailing Croatia over cruising that we missed?
 If so, let us know in the comments below.